 Read also: What is XPEL Paint Protection Film?

-Differences Between XPEL XR and XPEL XR Plus
+What are the differences Between XPEL XR and XPEL XR Plus?

 - Heat Repellent Properties: While XPEL XR does a good job of keeping heat outside, the XR Plus has a unique blend of nanoceramic particles that give it superior heat-repellent properties.
 The XR Plus has a higher infrared reflection rate and can reflect as much as 71% of solar energy, making it better at heat rejection.